zackhanni/soundslikesoma/_services/mixing-mastering.md

 Please send equal length 24-bit .WAV file stems in your native sample rate along with a reference demo mix to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

 We recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer.com</a> to send large files to us for free.
-Alternatively, you are welcome to use DropBox, Google Drive, or bring in a portable hard drive.
+Alternatively, you are welcome to use Dropbox, Google Drive, or bring in a portable hard drive.

 <p>{% include booking-buttons/mix-master.html %}</p>